7 FAM 1200 Appendix E

 7 FAM 1280 appendix e the 1994 amendment to the immigration and nationality act

 a.
-The Immigration and Nationality Technical Corrections Act of 1994, Public Law 103-416 (108 Statutes at Large 4305), October 25, 1994 (see 7 FAM 1133.2-1) retroactively benefited the children born abroad to U.S. women and alien fathers, prior to May 24, 1934, including those for whom findings of loss of nationality were made under the Acts of 1907 and 1922.
+The Immigration and Nationality Technical Corrections Act of 1994, Public Law 103-416 (108 Statutes at Large 4305), October 25, 1994 (see 7 FAM 1133.2-1) retroactively benefited the children born abroad to U.S. women and non-U.S. citizen fathers, prior to May 24, 1934, including those for whom findings of loss of nationality were made under the Acts of 1907 and 1922.

 b.
-If a post abroad or a passport agency or center receives a passport application for a person born abroad prior to May 24, 1934 to a U.S. citizen mother married to an alien who lost U.S. citizenship under the Act of 1907 and its successor statutes, or for whom a “Q” lookout exists for possible loss of citizenship, follow the guidance in 7 FAM 1270 Appendix E and 7 FAM 1230 general guidance regarding administrative review and appeal of previous findings of loss of nationality.
+If a post abroad or a passport agency or center receives a passport application for a person born abroad prior to May 24, 1934 to a U.S. citizen mother married to a non-U.S. citizen who lost U.S. citizenship under the Act of 1907 and its successor statutes, or for whom a “Q” lookout exists for possible loss of citizenship, follow the guidance in 7 FAM 1270 Appendix E and 7 FAM 1230 general guidance regarding administrative review and appeal of previous findings of loss of nationality.

 c.
 The CLASS hold against the mother should be removed prior to issuance of a passport to the child.